ropnop/serverless_toolkit/ssrf_slack/README.md

 The function requires the environment variable `SLACK_WEBHOOK`.

 ## Deployment
-Since it is possible to view public `now.sh` deployment source code and environment variables, it is advisable to keep your Slack WEBHOOK_URL in a [now.sh secret](https://zeit.co/docs/v1/features/env-and-secrets)
+Since it is possible to view public `now.sh` deployment source code and environment variables, it is advisable to keep your Slack WEBHOOK_URL in a [now.sh secret](https://zeit.co/docs/v1/features/env-and-secrets).
+This function expects a secret called `slack-webhook-ssrf`:

 ```
 $ now secret add slack-webhook-ssrf https://hooks.slack.com/services/YOUR_WEBHOOK_HERE